Greater Iran: Bahrain

+The Shah of Iran at the time, more or less dismissed Bahrain due to what he perceived to be its "Arab Identity", At 12:50 p.m. on March 26, 1970, the London Radio announced that both Britain and Imperialist Iran had submitted a request to the Secretary-General of the United Nations to send a representative from the international organization to survey the opinion of the people of Bahrain as to whether they wish to "remain under British Protectorate or to have Independence or be part of Iran."
+This concluded with the independence of Bahrain and the officialization of the monarchist rule of the Al-Khalifa family, ruling Bahrain til present day.

 Bahrain's local Persian community has heavily influenced the country's local food dishes.
-One of the most notable local delicacies of the people in Bahrain is mahyawa, consumed in Southern Iran as well, is a watery earth brick coloured sauce made from sardines and consumed with bread or other food.
+One of the most notable local delicacies of the people in Bahrain is mahyawa, which is consumed in Southern Iran as well.
+It is a watery, earth-brick-coloured sauce made from sardines, and consumed with bread or other food.
 Bahrain's Persians are also famous in Bahrain for bread-making.
-Another local delicacy is "pishoo" made from rose water (golab) and agar agar.
+Another local delicacy is pishoo made from rose water (golab) and agar agar.
 Other food items consumed are similar to Persian cuisine.